paulorae/elements-project/README.md

 Introduction
 -------------

-Elements is a Web App using Django Framework - MVC architectural pattern.
+Elements is a Web App using Django Framework - MVC architectural pattern based.

 Elements is an archive app using Django that allows you to view the contents different elemental user in a particular element.